 They can include headache, eye/ear/throat irritation, dizziness, itching skin, fatigue, high anxiety, asthma attacks, nausea, even inability to concentrate or loss of memory.

 Many factors can be involved: Poor ventilation, excessive heat, odors, dust, very low or high humidity.
 Significant changes in the work environment such as relocation, changes in numbers of occupants, noise and odors all can have an impact on a person’s ability to stay well and function effectively.
-Stress in the job itself can add to whatever encountered factors are less than ideal to where the body can no longer effectively cope with the situation.
-New furniture, paints, varnishes, carpet adhesives can add a variety of chemicals to the air one breathes.
+Stress in the job itself can add to whatever encountered factors are less than ideal to where the body can no longer effectively cope with the situation whether the cause is stress, chemical agents, or both.
+New furniture, paints, varnishes, carpet adhesives can add a variety of chemicals to the air one breaths.
+Changes in occupancy especially increase in personnel in the same area may be greater than the environmental control can effectively deal with resulting in an SDS event.

-The reaction can develop slowly and continues through the day.
+The reaction can develop slowly and continues throughout the day.
 In other situations, the stress, from whatever scenarios, creates panic and the person or person must get out of the building immediately.

 Testing To Identify The Cause